FREE Subscription to Dr. Dobb’s Digest: Same Great Content, New Digital Edition

 2002 Dr. Dobb's Excellence in Programming Awards

 Since 1995, Dr. Dobb's Journal has presented its Excellence in Programming Award to individuals who, in the spirit of innovation and cooperation, have made significant contributions to the advancement of software development.
-Past recipients of the Dr. Dobb's Excellence in Programming Award include:

 The recipients of this year's award, Adele Goldberg and Dan Ingalls, are pioneers in the area of object-oriented programming in general, and the Smalltalk language and development environment in particular.
 As researchers at Xerox's Palo Alto Research Center (PARC), Goldberg and Ingalls each recognized in their own way the promise of objects, and they were in a unique position to put those theories into practice in an architecture based on objects at every level.